 Pronounced ‘solar moose’, this simple system is known for its solar-powered water pumping abilities.
 The SolarMUS uses energy from the sun to pump water from a distant source to storage tanks strategically placed above a community.
-These tanks store a large amounts of water, usually up to 3 days worth.
+These tanks store a large amount of water, usually up to three days’ worth.
 This ensures a reliable supply of water year-round.
 Once in the storage tanks, the system cleverly lets gravity do the rest, piping water back down hill to tap stands outside each home and within easy reach of fields, and to schools, clinics and other institutions in the community.
 This is a big reason it is so efficient – only half of the power normally needed to distribute the water is used.
 With the simple turn of a spout below, water is distributed to households, farms, and businesses on-demand.
 It is called a multi-use system (MUS) for this very reason.
 The water can be used for many purposes such as drinking, cooking, sanitation, irrigation, and more.

 Where is the SolarMUS appropriate?

 The SolarMUS is best used in hilly regions where communities live above their nearest water source.
 They can also be useful for communities who live in flat areas but are simply a long distance away from a dependable supply of water.
 Because it relies on solar energy, this system is also best for regions that experience many days of sunshine each year.

 Unlike our Hydram systems (which require a high volume of water), this system can be used in areas where the water source is low in quantity, such as a naturally occurring spring.
 This unique feature, paired with system lifespans of 20 years, make this technology a highly versatile and practical solution.